Almost seven million Canadians live with chronic inflammatory conditions including arthritis, psoriasis, lupus, and Crohn’s disease.

 “With PRECISION, our team worked with researchers in computer science and digital media.
 We used Fitbits and developed a customized app called FitViz.
 The app helped patients to monitor their day-to-day activities and it motivated them to become more physically active.”

 As Li knows from her own experience, multidisciplinary collaboration between scientists and patient partners is a game changer for everyone.
 Going forward, life-changing “collision” opportunities, like the ones fostered in PRECISION, will increase exponentially.
-That’s because the new Providence Research Institute on the Jim Pattison Medical Campus is being purpose built to cultivate and encourage collaboration and discovery.
+That’s because the new Clinical Support and Research Centre on the Jim Pattison Medical Campus is being purpose built to cultivate and encourage collaboration and discovery.

 The future of research

-Simply put, the new Providence Research Institute represents the future of medical research.
+Simply put, the new Clinical Support and Research Centre represents the future of medical research.

 Everything about it – from its size, to its equipment budget, to the sky bridge that connects it to the new St. Paul’s Hospital – will expedite collaboration between patients, researchers, clinicians, and industry partners.
 By integrating patient care, education, and research, we’ll be able to accelerate the development of new drugs, treatments, and therapies.